-Job duties of a CMA are varied and generally depended on the office setting and job description.
+Job duties of a CMA are varied and generally depend on the office setting and job description.
 The duties can be segregated into two aspects, clinical and administrative.

-Clinical duties mainly consist of taking vital signs, like weight, height, checking patient’s medical history, sterilizing clinical equipments, cleaning and preparing clinical rooms, collect and organize specimens such as blood samples, urine samples, and conduct lab tests.
+Clinical duties mainly consist of taking vital signs, like weight, height, checking patient’s medical history, sterilizing clinical equipments, cleaning and preparing clinical rooms, collecting and organizing specimens such as blood samples, urine samples, and conducting lab tests.

-On the other hand, administrative duties of a CMA include answering phone calls, billing and medical coding, verifying patient’s health insurance, follow up with patients regarding their test results, and consulting their questions, along with maintaining efficient workflow and interaction with staff members as well as patients.
+On the other hand, the administrative duties of a CMA include answering phone calls, billing, and medical coding, verifying patient’s health insurance, following up with patients regarding their test results, and consulting their questions, along with maintaining efficient workflow and interaction with staff members as well as patients.